I’m going to tell you about treasure and treasure hunting, (the treasure in this case is Occupied Japan Collectibles).

 Time passed, then there was a clash at the Marco Polo bridge near Beijing, (this was on July 7, 1937).

-These actions, along with other things happening with Hitler and his allies, seemed to cause the United States to react in a way that they hadn’t done so in the past, with China.
-The US government gave it’s 1st loan to China, (1938).
+These actions (along with other things happening with Hitler and his allies), seemed to cause the United States to react in a way that they hadn’t done so in the past with China.
+The US government gave it’s first loan to China, (1938).

 On December 7th, 1941, Japan’s military launched a surprise attack on the United States Naval Base, Pearl Harbor, Hawaii.

-War takes it’s tole on men, women, children, farms, businesses, structures and machines, but finally, over time, battles and bombs, Japan surrenders.
+War takes it’s tole on men, women, children, farms, businesses, structures and machines, but finally (after time, battles and bombs), Japan surrenders.

 This is not a story about war.
 If you would like to better understand this topic, to begin, go to http://www.britannica.com and read “Pearl Harbor Attack”.

 The War Has Ended.
-The Nation, the People of Japan, Need Help
+The Nation of Japan and Their People Need Help